dmurph/agents/README_template.md

 {How should developers write tests for changes *within* this system?
 Describe the primary test types (e.g., unit tests, browser tests) and list all directories where tests for this system exist.}

-## Meta

-### Purpose of a README
-A README file in a codebase serves as a starting point for understanding the project.
-It provides a quick and handy overview of the codebase.

-- It helps new engineers become efficient and effective by providing necessary information about the codebase.
-- It supports codebase-wide consistency.
-- It serves as documentation for both humans and AI agents.

 ## Relevant Context